 The honorary society hopes that this panel will serve as a bridge between undergraduate students and the Society for Classical Studies, not just by giving the students an opportunity to experience an SCS meeting and to share their views with professional classicists, but also by introducing those professionals to some of the most talented and promising students of the next generation.

-Any student enrolled full-time in an undergraduate program at a college or university during the academic year 2017-2018 is eligible to submit a paper.
+Any student enrolled full-time in an undergraduate program at an accredited college or university during the academic year 2018-2019 is eligible to submit a paper.
 Authors interested in proposing a paper for the panel should submit the entire paper along with an abstract (of 650 words or less) as a .pdf attachment via the Eta Sigma Phi website (www.etasigmaphi.org).
-The paper must be read aloud at a moderate pace in 20 minutes, so it should be no longer than 10 double-spaced pages, excluding endnotes and bibliography.
-The receipt deadline for papers and accompanying documents is February 18, 2018.
+The paper must be read aloud at a moderate pace in twenty minutes, so it should be no longer than ten double-spaced pages, excluding endnotes and bibliography.
+The receipt deadline for papers and accompanying documents is February 10, 2019.